The Money Source Inc. COVID-19 Information

 This can result in payment shock for some, which is why as your servicer we will remain in contact with you during your forbearance period to discuss your unique situation, including what options are available to you for paying back the missed payments at the end of your forbearance term.

 Why am I only being offered a 90-day forbearance?
-I am hearing I can get one for up to a year.
+I am hearing I can get one for up to a year or longer.

 That’s why we believe the best way to manage this program is to start with a 90-day forbearance period, which provides our customers with immediate payment relief to address the financial impact of the COVID-19 pandemic.